SAT Test Dates! Oct 7/Nov 4/Dec 2

 The purpose of the ACT is to gauge how much a student learned in high school.
 Colleges use the ACT (and SAT) to judge students more effectively for acceptance, and the required minimum scores can be different for each university.
 YES, almost every college can accept either test.
 It is often assumed that they need both, or that the SAT is the only one that really matters.
 Check with the colleges of interest to be sure.

 The ACT consists of several parts: English, reading, math, science (!!!), and an experimental/ungraded section.
+The ACT now has a digital version too, but there is still an option to take the paper test.

 The ACT is a standardized college entrance exam.
 In the past, it was an acronym for "American College Testing." but now it is just copyrighted as the "ACT."